Titus Livius or Livy (59 BCE - 17 CE): Roman historian, author of the authorized version of the history of the Roman republic.

 From Book 124

-[124.1] At Philippi, Gaius Caesar and Marc Antony fought against Brutus and Cassius.
+[124.1] At Philippi, Gaius Caesar and Mark Antony fought against Brutus and Cassius.
 The outcome was inconclusive because on both sides the right wing won and on both sides the camp was taken by those who had been victorious.

 [124.2] But the death of Cassius tipped the scales.
 He had been on the wing that had been defeated and, believing that the whole army had been beaten, chose death.